KlyneChrysler/Bud-Production/README.md

 # Bud: Offline AI Companion

 Chat with open-source AI models on your phone.
 No account, no subscription.
-Models run on-device using [llama.cpp](https://github.com/ggml-org/llama.cpp).
+Models run on-device.

 ## Download